Existing Business Services

 Special Events & Updates

-BRAC hosts several special events throughout the year where newcomers and longtime locals can connect, including Around the Table – a community dining experience designed to give attendees a chance to connect in the intimate setting of home dinner parties.
+BRAC hosts several special events throughout the year where newcomers and longtime locals can connect.
 Additionally, BRAC sends a biweekly newsletter featuring highlights of living and working in the Capital Region and maintains robust social media presence to provide frequent event and lifestyle updates.

 BRAC provides custom tours and welcome packets for individual employers.
 For more information, please email the Director of Talent Development.